liaisontw/wp-site-prober/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WPSP Site Prober helps you log and track key changes and user actions on your WordPress website — giving you better visibility and security.
+Liaison Site Prober helps you log and track key changes and user actions on your WordPress website — giving you better visibility and security.

 == Description ==

 <strong>A lightweight and easy-to-use plugin to secure and monitor your WordPress website.</strong><br>

 Have you ever wondered when your website changed — and who did it?
-WPSP Site Prober makes it easy to track your WordPress site's change history and user activities.
+Liaison Site Prober makes it easy to track your WordPress site's change history and user activities.

-With WPSP Site Prober, you can easily monitor:
+With Liaison Site Prober, you can easily monitor:

 * Who logged in, logged out, or attempted (and failed) to log in.
 * When a post was published or updated — and by whom.